Jordan Love and the Packers pull a wild-card stunner, beating Dak Prescott and the Cowboys 48-32

 Those Packers let a 21-3 lead slip away.
 These Packers, with the four-time MVP’s successor, left little doubt with a 48-16 fourth-quarter lead before two late Dallas TDs.

-“We knew it would take time,” Jones said.
+“We knew it would take time,” said Jones, who was a high school and college standout in the far West Texas city of El Paso.
 “You would hear me during the season and other players (say), we were right there, we’re right there, we’re right there.
 We’ve been able to get over that hump.”

 Facing the NFL’s fifth-best defense, Green Bay matched its Super Bowl-winning team from 2010 for the most points in a playoff game.
 That was also on the road, a 48-21 victory at top-seeded Atlanta in the divisional round.